aaronw3373/DataMiningProject/README.md

 	|     |--- data/ (scripts to download or generate data)

-	|     |--- features/ (scripts to turn raw data into features for modeling)
+	|     |--- features/ (scripts to turn processed data into features for modeling)

 	|     |--- models/ (scripts to train models and then use trained models to make predictions)